Alexandre Auguste Ledru-Rollin: 1848

 It was the speeches of Ledru-Rollin and Louis Blanc at working-men's banquets in Lille, Dijon and Chalons that heralded the revolution of 1848.
 Ledru-Rollin prevented the appointment of the duchess of Orleans as regent in 1848.
 He and Alphonse de Lamartine held the tribune in the Chamber of Deputies until the Parisian populace stopped serious discussion by invading the Chamber.
 He was minister of the interior in the provisional government, and was also a member of the executive committee appointed by the Constituent Assembly, from which Louis Blanc and the extremists were excluded.
 At the crisis of 15 May, he definitively sided with Lamartine and the party of order against the proletariat.

 Henceforward his position was a difficult one.
 He never regained his influence with the working classes, who considered they had been betrayed; but to his short ministry belongs the credit of the establishment of a working system of universal suffrage.
 At the presidential election in December he was put forward as the Socialist candidate, but secured only 370,000 votes.
 Ledru-Rollin led the Mountain, a republican grouping, to the 1849 legislative election, and secured 25% of the vote.
-His opposition to the policy of President Louis Napoleon, especially his Roman policy, led to his moving the impeachment of the president and his ministers.
-The motion was defeated, and the next day (13 June 1849) he headed what he called a peaceful demonstration, and his enemies armed insurrection.
+His opposition to the policy of President Louis Napoleon, especially French intervention in the Roman Republic (1849–1850), led to his moving the impeachment of the president and his ministers.
+The motion was defeated, and the next day (13 June 1849) he headed what he called a peaceful demonstration, and his enemies, armed insurrection.